stuartsierra/lazytest/README.md

     (describe + "with integers"
       (it "computes the sum of 1 and 2"
         (= 3 (+ 1 2)))
-      (it "computes the sume of 3 and 4"
+      (it "computes the sum of 3 and 4"
         (= 7 (+ 3 4))))

-Each `it` example may only contain *one* test expression.
+Each `it` example may only contain *one* expression, which must return logical true to indicate the test passed or logical false to indicate it failed.

 Arbitrary Code in an Example